 Sean was called to the Bar in 1997 and practiced briefly in Vancouver, before returning to Kelowna, where he was raised.

 Sean has appeared at the Provincial, Supreme and Appellate Court levels, in addition to his extensive arbitration and mediation experience.
 He has volunteered as a guest lecturer at the University of British Columbia (Okanagan Campus) and has presented at educational seminars on a variety of legal topics.
-In 2016, Sean was received his designation of Queen’s Counsel.
+In 2016, Sean was received his designation of King’s Counsel.

 Sean practices exclusively in the area of civil litigation, with an emphasis on employment and labour law and construction/commercial litigation.